networknt/light-doc/content/en/tutorial/client/code.md

 ClientResponse response = reference.get();
 ```

-Closing the connection, if necessary could be done
+Closing the connection, if necessary, could be done

 ## FAQ